ExoCubeYT/packshield/README.md

 ## 📜 License

-This project is licensed under the GPL-3.0 License.
+This project is licensed under the PackShield Custom License v1.0
 See the `LICENSE` file for details.